Skip to main content

 The central goal is to create a closed loop system where sensitive data is handled by specialized, independent entities, and the employer’s role is restricted to that of a sponsor, not a data custodian.
 This structure is what gives meaning to the promise of privacy, transforming it from a statement in a handbook into a functional reality.

 The process begins with the selection of a third-party wellness vendor.
-A responsible employer will conduct extensive due diligence, selecting a partner with a proven track record in security.
+A responsible employer will conduct extensive due diligence, selecting a partner with a proven track record in health data security.
 This vendor acts as an information firewall.
 They are the entity that collects your samples, processes your data, and provides you with your personalized results.

 Your employer should never be the direct recipient of your individual health records.
-Instead, their agreement with the vendor should explicitly state that the employer will only ever receive anonymized, reports.
+Instead, their agreement with the vendor should explicitly state that the employer will only ever receive anonymized, aggregate data reports.
 This contractual separation is the first critical step in the chain of custody for your information.

 Furthermore, all employee consent and authorization forms must be clear and transparent.
 You should be able to read exactly what data is being collected, who will have access to it, how it will be used, and the specific steps being taken to protect it.